ruben-s/talend_how_to/Talend_Getting_it_to_work.md

 ### Open Issue

 - Find out how to make logging of ETL go to different databases when moving from development/uat/production.
 Possible solution: define database name in connections as a java environment parameter.
 This could then be retreived by System.getenv().get("LOG_DB").
-=> Not possible if done through the Metadata defined connections as all parameters in the database connection definition are put between double qoutes.
+    - => Not possible if done through the Metadata defined connections as all parameters in the database connection definition are put between double qoutes.
-   - Do this by using System.getEnv("") directly in the connection properties for Stats&Logs of the project properties.
+    - Instead: do this using System.getEnv("") directly in the connection properties for Stats&Logs of the project properties.

 Also see following [link](http://www.etladvisors.com/2012/08/22/managing-multiple-db-env/).